jabr/es-spackle/readme.md

 [^range]: Options parameter and inclusive setting are not yet implemented.
 [^base64]: Options for base64 alphabet and overflow handling are not yet implemented.
 [^aggerror]: Throws an Error (not an AggregateError) but it has the aggregate errors property.
+[^bigint]: Polyfills are not yet supported on BigInt typed arrays.

 ## License